 Event topics and locations do sometimes change and therefore the League always sends out an email a few weeks prior to the event that verifies the topic, location, and time.
 Thus, we encourage everyone to pay attention to the email announcements.
 If you do not receive an email, please email the League at LouHist@Hotmail.com

-This event will begin at Hop Atomica , 1318 McHenry Street, which is near Goss Avenue in Germantown.
+This walking tour will visit several taverns in the Clifton neighborhood.
 Attendees must RSVP prior to the event.
 Email the League at LouHist@Hotmail.com

 Our annual end of the year holiday festive get together